EmaroLab/ros_multi_ontology_references/README.md

     secondary_command_spec: 'RESTRICTIONS'
     args: ['Class_4']"
 ```
-Check [here](https://github.com/EmaroLab/armor/blob/master/README.MD) all the aMOR features, and [here](https://github.com/EmaroLab/armor/blob/master/commands.md) the complete list of requests thet the service can digest.
+Check [here](https://github.com/EmaroLab/armor/blob/master/README.MD) all the aMOR features and installation details.
+Also, check [here](https://github.com/EmaroLab/armor/blob/master/commands.md) the complete list of requests thet the service can digest.
 For more documentation about each modules and the last releases, refer to the links of the four repositories above.

 # Known Issues

 aRMOR gives an [elementary](https://github.com/EmaroLab/armor/issues/5#issuecomment-479956294) interface to SPARQL.
 We made aMOR in order to accommodate a better support for SPARQL, but we are not planning to support them soon.
-You are welcome if you want to contribute and share your idea and, if your findings are based on OWL-API, we are happy to integrate them in aRMOR.
+You are welcome if you want to contribute or share your idea and, if your findings are based on OWL-API, we will be happy to integrate them in aRMOR.

 Also, it is recommended to do not use ontology with entities having IRI with different roots.
 For importing entities with different IRIs and convert them to a common root we use the ontology editor [Protege](https://protege.stanford.edu/).